UPES Integrated LLB Admissions 2025

 Practise with as many mock English passages as possible and answer the questions with a timer for better speed and time management.

 The current affairs section in the CLAT syllabus 2026 consists of 4-6 passages followed by questions.
 The passages are drawn from non-fictional journalistic sources such as newspapers and magazines.
-The CLAT current affairs section carries 25% weight and has 28-32 questions.
+The CLAT current affairs section carries 25% weightage and has 28-32 questions.
 There will be questions from static general knowledge as well as questions from current events.
 Questions in the CLAT current affairs section can also be based on some past event if the event has some contemporary relevance.

 Particulars | Details |